shakahl/LibreAutomate-C-Sharp/Other/DocFX/_doc/editor/Compared with QM2.md

 2.s();
 AKeys.Key("Left", "text", "Enter");
 for(int i=0; i<5; i++) {
-,AOutput.Write(i);
+	AOutput.Write(i);
-,AOutput.Write(i*i);
+	AOutput.Write(i*i);
 }
 ```

 As you see, C# code is longer, but usually it is easier to understand.
 The [code editor](xref:code_editor) can add `; () { }` automatically as you type, and has other code editing features that are much better than in QM.

-QM3 does not have triggers like hotkey to launch scripts.
-But the automation library has triggers to execute parts of a running script, like in AutoHotkey.
+QM3 has triggers to execute parts of a running script.
 Trigger types: hotkey, autotext, mouse, window; more in the future.
+Triggers also can be used to launch scripts, but differently than in QM.

 QM3 does not have item types like "menu", "toolbar" and "autotext".
-Now in any script can be used classes [AMenu](), AToolbar (still not) and [AutotextTriggers](xref:Au.Triggers.AutotextTriggers).
+Instead use classes AMenu, AToolbar and AutotextTriggers.

 Instead of dialogs now use Windows Forms or WPF.
 Editor in the future.

-Currently QM3 has only the most important code creation tools in the Code menu: keys, regex, find window/control/accessible/image.
+Currently QM3 has only the most important code creation tools in the Code menu: keys, regex, find window/control/accessible/image, Windows API.
 More in the future.

 In QM3 each script is a separate file.
 [Read more](xref:au_editor).

-In QM3 each script runs in a separate process by default.
+In QM3 each script runs in a separate process.

 In QM3 each script can use only namespaces it wants to use.
 Namespaces contain classes; classes contain functions.
 In QM all scripts share all classes and global functions.